 What is resilience?
 It’s the ability to bounce when we come up against something tough, like cancer.
 Will we bounce like a rubber ball, or like a tomato?
 I learned a lot about resilience at the 2018 Breath of Hope Lung Foundation’s Lung Cancer Summit.
 Perhaps my greatest takeaways came from a talk delivered by Dr. Jeffery Kendall.
 PsyD, LP.
 Dr. Kendall delivered a keynote address entitled, Resilience and Hope for Survivors & Caregivers.
 In the next few weeks, I am going to share a few of the things I learned from this inspiring message.
 I’ll start today by touching on the first key ingredient to a resilient life: supportive connections.

 The impact of supportive connections on cancer survivors and caregivers can’t be overlooked.
 Yet cancer, itself, directly affects relationships for people facing cancer—often negatively.
 During treatment, the roles within the patient’s family unit are often changed.
 Often survivors no longer feel connected to the people they once worked and spent leisure time with.
 These people may treat the patient and/or caregiver differently than they did before cancer.

-Early on, someone told my husband and me that, “When you have cancer, you will be surprised by the people who you thought would be there for you, but suddenly disappear.
-You will be equally amazed by near strangers who reach out to you and support you in phenomenal ways.”
+Early on, someone told my husband and me, “When you have cancer, you will be surprised by the people who you thought would be there for you, but suddenly disappear.
+You will be equally amazed by near-strangers who reach out to you and support you in phenomenal ways.”